robertpiira/ingrid/README.markdown

 Compability
 -----------

 Ingrid works just fine with IE8 + and all modern browsers.
-IE6-7 might need some extra help on your part for not supporting `border-box` model.
+IE7 might need some extra help on your part for not supporting `border-box` model… IE6 is not supported at all.

 Todo